aadilmallick/my-notes-docusaurus/docs/js-cookbook/08-TDD.md

 To avoid code duplication, you can write code that runs before and after each test with lifecycle hooks

+> [!IMPORTANT]
+> These lifecycle hooks are scoped.
+If you put lifecycle hooks within a test suite, then they are scoped to that test suite.

 - `beforeEach(cb)` : runs a callback before each test
 - `afterEach(cb)` : runs a callback after each test
 - `beforeAll(cb)` : runs a callback once before starting testing for the file